miku/dvmweb/docs/README.md

 [mux](https://github.com/gorilla/mux) and apart from that mostly the standard library module for HTTP handling.
-There is a [image manipulation library](https://github.com/disintegration/imaging), which allows to resize and merge image of the fly fast.
+There is a [image manipulation library](https://github.com/disintegration/imaging), which allows to resize and merge images on the fly quickly.

 ```go
 // Iterate over images, resize and paste them into destination.